brian1917/Veracode_All_App_CSV/README.md

 ## Output
 Creates a CSV file with all output: **flaws.csv**.
 Creates a log file: **veracode_all_apps_csv.log**.
 (No output to terminal - all to log)

+## Other Notes
+The script will create two temporary directories: **build_xml_files** and **detailed_results**.
+These will be deleted at the end of the script.
+If the script exits in error, the temporary directories will be deleted at the start of the next run.